geigea84/team-profile-generator/README.md

   ## Usage

-  Invoke the application with npm start
+  Invoke the application with node index.js

   ## License